Wednesday, 25 October 2017

 Tuesday, 14 February 2017

-[Short Story] Many Tales to Tell
+[Short Story] Tall Tales We Tell

 'What is all that frustration for?

-The music competitions will happen day after.
+The music competitions is day after.

-The seniors said, that they are banking on me.
+The seniors are banking on me.

 The beautiful love song, sung in his earnest voice moved almost everyone in the audience.